pnp/sp-dev-fx-webparts/samples/react-office-offer-creation/README.md

 ## Summary

-This sample is a Teams personal Tab to act as a Microsoft 365 across application (Teams, Outlook, Office) including a search-based messaging extension to act in Teams and Outlook.
+This sample is a Teams personal Tab to act as a Microsoft 365 across application (Teams, Outlook, Office) to generate docuemnts.
 It is realized with SharePoint Framework (SPFx).

 App live in action inside Teams